sudarshansudarshan/cs503/Handbook.md

 Our primary goal is to equip students with the essential skills to understand and navigate the complex mathematical foundations of machine learning.
 We emphasize a skill-based approach to foster deep comprehension over rote memorization.
 Success in this course requires consistent practice, regular attendance, active participation, and diligent preparation for assignments and exams.
 Engage deeply with hands-on projects and practical exercises, and take initiative in exploring additional resources and seeking help when needed.
 Your commitment to these expectations will build the confidence and proficiency necessary to excel in this transformative field.
 </p>

+# Class Structure

+The classes will be conducted in a flip mode, integrating both recorded lectures and physical classes.
+You will be enrolled in an LMS portal(MASAI portal), which will serve as your dashboard.
+All course content will be available there.

+The dashboard will contain:

+	•	Video lectures, which are mandatory to watch before attending the physical classes.

 # Grading

 You are gauranteed to get a grade based on your absolute total as described below :